JoaoBruno09/ODSOFT-CI-CD/README.md

 }
 ```

-As we can see on the code snipped, first, we shutdown the docker-compose-staging and then we start the docker-compose that has the production environment.
+As we can see on the code snipped, first, we shutdown the docker-compose-staging, and then we start the docker-compose that has the production environment.

 After the environment is up, we perform a smoke test: